Login

 Exam Rules

 1) The exam is written and is based on 3 open-ended questions (1 hour and 30 minutes to be completed).
 It is based on all the class materials (book, articles, and slides uploaded on the website).
-The oral performance is not compulsory; however, during the registration date for the evaluation received in the written test, students will have the opportunity to revise their evaluation (ranging from +2 points to -2 points) through 1 oral question also.
-IMPORTANT: only when the result of the written test is at least sufficient, students are allowed to perform the oral evaluation.
-It is also clear that, if the starting basis for the oral evaluation is 18 with the written test, and the oral performance is poor, the final score will result as not sufficient.
+The oral performance is not compulsory if the result of the written exam is at least equal to 18; furthermore, during the registration date for the evaluation received in the written test, students will have the opportunity to revise their evaluation (ranging from +2 points to -2 points) through 1 oral question also.
+IMPORTANT: only when the result of the written test is at least 16, students are allowed to perform the oral evaluation.

-2) Students who result not sufficient with their evaluation, needs to "jump" a call.
-Instead, students who want to refuse a positive evaluation received, can choose to perform the exam again in any other given "call" at their discretion.
+2) Students who result below 16 with their final evaluation, needs to "skip" the subsequent call.
+Instead, students who want to refuse an evaluation at least equal to 18, can choose to perform the exam again in any other given "call" at their discretion.
 Relatedly, when receiving the written test, students have the first 10 minutes to retire.
 If they do so, their test will be considered as not performed.
-IMPORTANT: there will be a mid-term written test on April, 3rd, 9am.
+IMPORTANT: there will be a mid-term written test on March, 31st, 2025, 9am.
 Instructions on how to use this test for the final evaluation are explained below.

-Case 1: the student's mid-term evaluation is not sufficient.
+Case 1: the student's mid-term evaluation is below 16.
 Starting from the Summer exam session, the student can observe the ordinary exam rules for the a.y.
-2023/24.
+2024/25.

-Case 2: the student's mid-term evaluation is sufficient.
-To complete the performance, the student needs to perform a written test about the second part of the program on May, 20th, 2024.
-If the overall score (i.e., average between part 1 and part 2) is, at least sufficient, the student can register.
+Case 2: the student's mid-term evaluation is at least 16.
+To complete the performance, the student needs to perform a written test about the second part of the program on May, 26th, 2025.
+If the overall score (i.e., average between part 1 and part 2) is, at least, sufficient (i.e., 18), the student can register.
+If it remains below 18, but is at least equal to 16, the student has to perform the oral.

 4) Only students booked through the Delphi system can perform the exam.